-- This process is to seek immigration permission to take less than a full courseload.
-The student is also responsible for requesting the course withdrawal from Academic Services, and is subject to all RMU policies regarding student withdrawals.
+- This process is to seek immigration permission to take less than a full course load.
+You are also responsible for requesting the course withdrawal from Academic Services and are subject to all RMU policies regarding student withdrawals.

-- Please be aware that you will still be charged for the tuition for any class you withdraw from, unless otherwise noted here.
+- Please be aware that you will still be charged for the tuition for any class you withdraw from, unless otherwise noted in the withdrawal policies.

 - Approval is good for one semester and then must be renewed.

-- Students are eligible for a total of one year of Medical Reduced Courseload per degree.
-Every semester counts as four months.
+- Students are eligible for a total of one year (12 months) of Medical Reduced Course Load per degree.
+Every semester counts as 4 months.

-- Unless otherwise stated in the doctor's letter, a Medical Reduced Courseload request will reduce the required number of classes by one (1).
-For example, if an undergraduate students requests a reduced courseload, they will be required to take 9 credits, rather than 12.
-A student may not request a reduced courseload down to zero credits.
+- Unless otherwise stated in the doctor's letter, a Medical Reduced Course Load request will reduce the required number of classes by one (1).
+For example, if an undergraduate student requests a reduced course load for a medical reason, they will be required to take 9 credits, rather than 12.
+A student may not request a reduced course load down to zero credits.